Plastikit/plastik-horizontal-multiselect/README.md

 core-horizontal-multiselect
 ============

-core-horiontal-multiselect is a horizontal selectable listbox with reset item capabilities.
+core-horiontal-multiselect is a horizontal, multi-selectable listbox with support for reset items.
 It was inspired by the filter options in the new Google Maps Android app.

 ## Installation